 Of course, the best course of action is to book an appointment with your doctor if you’re suffering with mental health issues.
 Nevertheless, there are things we can do ourselves that can also go a long way to helping improve the situation.

-Some of the more obvious things include building a sense of belonging by being part of social groups, exercising more, eating well, and practicing meditation and mindfulness.
+Some of the more obvious things include building a sense of belonging by being part of social groups, exercising more, eating well, taking supplements like CBD oils, and practicing meditation and mindfulness.
 However, we can also look to pets to help alleviate mental health issues such as anxiety, stress, and depression.
 In fact, a 2011 survey found that 87% of cat owners felt that their cuddly friend had a positive impact on their mental health.

 How do pets improve mental health?